 - Leg weakness

-- Trouble controlling you urine or bowel movements
+- You have problems controlling your urine or bowel movements.

 Treatment for a sacral fracture

 will depend on how severe it is.
 Mild sacral fractures that were caused by increased activity may be treated with rest alone.
 Medicine to decrease pain may be given so that you can return to your usual activities as soon as possible.
 After your fracture has healed, you may need an exercise program to increase your flexibility.
 Severe sacral fractures may require surgery to place your bones in their normal positions.

 Rest when you feel it is needed.
 Slowly start to do more each day.
 Return to your daily activities as directed.
 Use a pillow when you sit to decrease the pressure on your sacrum.